HISTORY

 Richmond Union Cricket Club was formed in 1967, as a result of an amalgamation of the former Richmond Districts and the then Richmond City Cricket Clubs.
 Richmond Districts first premiership was in 1924/25 Season.
 The 2 Clubs merged and fielded 1st and 2nd XIs in the Senior Division of the Victorian Junior Cricket Association (now VTCA) to meet the requirement that all clubs in the competition must field 2 senior Elevens.
 Both Clubs were amongst the oldest affiliated with the VJCA and were also members when this association was formed in 1903.

 1986 saw a further amalgamation, with Richmond St Stanislaus (commonly known as the Aruntas) joining Richmond Union.
-This was the catalyst for the introduction of a 3rd XI on matting in the Easter Suburban Churches CA. 1986 also saw the first Junior team represent the Club which has now grown to 21 + Junior teams.
+This was the catalyst for the introduction of a 3rd XI on matting in the Easter Suburban Churches CA. Until then all game were played on Turf.
+Matting, which is now more commonly known as Synthetic was actually hessian matts laid out by the home team on a concrete base and secured by pegs.
+1986 also saw the first Junior team representing the Club which has now grown to 21 + Junior teams.

-Over the years the Club has had to play Home games far and wide (Kew, Hawthorn, Fawkner Park, Royal Park, Heathmont, The Basin, Latrobe) just to cater for all those wishing to play at Richmond Union.
+Over the years the Club has played Home games far and wide (Kew, Hawthorn, Fawkner Park, Royal Park, Heathmont, The Basin, Boronia, Bayside, Latrobe) just to cater for all those wishing to play at Richmond Union.

 In February 2018, the club held it's 50 year anniversary at the Carlton Brewhouse in Abbotsford.
 Many players attended from the earliest days to current players, including nearly the entire team that won 1st eleven premiership in 2003/2004.